 - How to stop and get to shore quickly and efficiently

 - How to eddy in and out of current

 - How to position their watercraft when approaching hazardous bends

-- How to recover from a mishap in moving water
+- How to execute self-rescues in moving water

 For those uncertain regarding any of the above, please choose a Guided Adventure.

 PFD (life vest) and all required safety equipment.